 - Special motorcycle parking areas are designated throughout Grounds.
 A blue, red, or orange permit is required in these areas during normally restricted hours.
 Motorcycles using a vehicle space in other parking areas are subject to the same permit restrictions as the other vehicles using that space/area.

-- Metered Parking: The days and hours of metered parking is in effect as posted.
-The duration for which a vehicle may be parked at a meter is posted and may not be exceeded, regardless of the amount of money placed in the meter.
+- Metered Parking: The duration for which a vehicle may be parked at a meter is posted and may not be exceeded, regardless of the amount of money placed in the meter.
 All motor vehicles, except those that are properly marked as vehicles displaying a DMV Disabled Parking Placard, must pay at meters.
 It is prohibited to allow a vehicle to remain parked in a metered space with an expired time flag or coupon showing, even if the meter is not functioning.
 If a meter malfunctions, that space must not be used and the malfunction should be reported to the Department of Parking and Transportation Garage and Meter Operations immediately.
 A refund of money lost in a malfunctioning meter must be requested within one working day of the loss.

 - Football Games: Parking areas near Scott Stadium are reserved on days of home football games.
 Vehicles parked in these areas after 1:00 A.M. on the day of the game are subject to ticketing and towing at the owner's expense.